NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

 - Create a Pull Request.
 See that the Dependency review pipeline runs.
 Check the feedback in the PR.
 - If you want and have time, you can also add an old version of lodash that will block the PR from merging.

-## Exercise 3 - Code Scanning
+## Exercise 3 - Code Security

-You will get your hands dirty when it comes to Code Scanning.
+You will get your hands dirty when it comes to Code Security.

-### Enable Basic Code Scanning
+### Enable Basic Code Security

 - Enable CodeQL analysis in the settings of your provided classroom repository.
 Choose the basic option and leave the defaults.
   - Also turn on 'Copilot Autofix'